Provincial Teams Program, Updated July 2018

 Camp schedules are distributed by the team manager via email approximately 1 week prior to the training weekend.

 Yes.
-We conduct program-wide fitness testing twice per year for all teams U13 and older.
+We conduct program-wide fitness testing twice per year for all teams.
 The first round of testing is conducted at camp #1 in January, and round 2 is typically conducted during camp #5 in May.
 The test we use is called the “Yo-Yo Intermittent Recovery Test - Level 1.”

 Being a provincial team player is a privilege that is earned by performance.
 The opportunity to represent your province at a high level is something to be very proud of, but also something that should not be taken for granted.
 We are looking for players who have the ambition and desire to relentlessly pursue excellence in every way.
 Players can expect their on-going performance to be consistently monitored.

 Yes, certainly.
 The Canadian soccer landscape offers many opportunities for standout players who make the grade.
 In fact, our philosophy is to develop players and move them on to higher levels of play beyond the provincial program.
 Examples of such programs are:

 This is a training program that runs Nov-April for a small group of the very very best U13-U17 players in our province.
 The program is supported and scouted through our partnership with the Vancouver Whitecaps FC, providing a direct link to a professional club academy for players who make the grade.

 Once every 4 years the NLSA enters a team into Canada’s largest multi-sport event.
 The next Canada Games is in 2021, and the talent identification process for that program is done through the provincial team’s program.

 Canada Soccer operates Youth National Teams for U15, U17, and U20.
 The first step towards playing for your country is playing for your province.